Mare Winningham: Acting

 Winningham began her career as a singer-songwriter.
 In 1976 and 1977, she got her break singing The Beatles song "Here, There and Everywhere" on The Gong Show.
 Although Winningham received no record contracts as result of the appearance, she was signed to an acting contract by Hollywood agent Meyer Mishkin, and received her Screen Actor's Guild card for doing three lines in an episode of James at 15.
 That year she was offered a role on Young Pioneers and Young Pioneers Christmas, pilots for the short-lived 1978 drama The Young Pioneers.
 Though the series ended with just three episodes being broadcast, a number of television projects followed, including parts on Police Woman in 1978 and Starsky and Hutch in 1979.
 Later that same year, she played the role of teenage outcast Jenny Flowers in the made-for-TV film The Death of Ocean View Park.

 In 1980, Winningham starred in Off the Minnesota Strip playing a young prostitute.
 She then won an Emmy Award for Best Supporting Actress in a Miniseries or a Movie for her role in the critically acclaimed Amber Waves, a television film about a rough farmer (Dennis Weaver) who finds he is dying of cancer.
 In that year, she also broke into feature films with One Trick Pony, starring Paul Simon.
 In 1983, Winningham was nominated for a Canadian Genie Award for her work in the futuristic 1981 drama Threshold, and appeared in the 1983 epic miniseries The Thorn Birds, in which she played Justine O'Neill.
 In 1984, she starred as Helen Keller in Helen Keller: The Miracle Continues.

 Winningham achieved greater fame co-starring in St. Elmo's Fire (1985), alongside the other original "brat pack" alumni.
-Despite the film's success, she failed to cash in on her teen idol status, and returned to television in the Hallmark Hall of Fame movie, Love Is Never Silent, for which she received an Emmy nomination.
+Despite the film's success, she chose not to cash in on her teen idol status, and soon returned to television in the Hallmark Hall of Fame movie, Love Is Never Silent, for which she received an Emmy nomination.
 Another well-known and well-received performance was as a homeless young mother in the television movie God Bless the Child.
 Winningham finished the 1980s with two Hollywood films: the nuclear disaster drama, Miracle Mile (1988), for which she received an Independent Spirit Award nomination in 1989, and the Tom Hanks vehicle Turner & Hooch in 1989.
 In 1988, Winningham also starred in the Los Angeles stage production of Hurlyburly with Sean Penn and Danny Aiello.